US releases names of all 13 troops killed in Kabul airport attack

 The deceased are as follows: Marine Corps Lance Cpl.
 Rylee McCollum, 20 of Jackson, Wyoming; Marine Corps Lance Cpl.
 Jared Schmitz, 20, of Wentzville, Missouri; Marine Corps Lance Cpl.
 David Espinoza, 20, of Rio Bravo, Texas; Navy Hospital Corpsman Max Soviak, of Berlin Heights, Ohio; Marine Corps Cpl.
 Hunter Lopez, 22, of Indio, California; Marine Corps Lance Cpl.
 Kareem Nikoui, 20, of Norco, California; Marine Corps Staff Sgt.
 Taylor Hoover, 31, of Utah; Marine Corps Cpl.
 Daegan William-Tyeler Page, 23, of Omaha, Nebraska; Army Staff Sgt.
 Ryan Knauss, 23, of Knoxville, Tennessee; Marine Corps Sgt.
 Johanny Rosario, 25, of Lawrence, Massachusetts; Marine Corps Cpl.
 Humberto Sanchez, 22, of Logansport, Indiana; Marine Corps Sgt.
 Nicole Gee, 23, of Roseville, California; and Marine Corps Lance Cpl.
 Dylan R. Merola, 20, of Rancho Cucamonga, California.

-The attacks came from two suicide bombers and multiple gunmen, and killed an estimated 170 Afghans.
-They are the deadliest enemy action against US forces in the country in a decade, after the downing of a US Chinook helicopter in 2011, which killed 30.
+The suicide bomb attack killed an estimated 170 Afghans.
+It was the deadliest enemy action against US forces in the country in a decade, when the downing of a US Chinook helicopter in 2011 killed 30.

 The remains of the fallen service members are currently on their way to Dover Air Force Base in Delaware.

 Rylee McCollum, 20, of Jackson, Wymoing, was a baby during 9/11 and the subsequent invasion of Afghanistan.
 He deployed not long after getting married in February, and was expecting his first child.
-His sister Roice McCollum told The Washington Postthe young man had long dreamed of serving in the military.
+His sister Roice McCollum told The Washington Post the young man had long dreamed of serving in the military.

 “We knew he was where he wanted to be: serving his country.
 And that brings a little bit of peace and comfort,” she said.
 “He signed up the day he turned 18.
 That was his plan his whole life.”